-26P/Grigg-Skjellerup is a small comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
+26P/Grigg-Skjellerup is a mid-sized comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
 NASA JPL has classified 26P/Grigg-Skjellerup as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

->

-> 26P/Grigg-Skjellerup has 2 close approaches predicted in the coming decades:
+26P/Grigg-Skjellerup has 2 close approaches predicted in the coming decades:

 |April 15, 2146||11,205,370||14.909|

 26P/Grigg-Skjellerup's orbit is determined by observations dating back to Dec.
 19, 2007.
 It was last officially observed on Dec.
 15, 2022.
 The IAU Minor Planet Center records 430 observations used to determine its orbit.